-What sinks and what floats in water?
+What sinks and floats in water?
 Fill a plastic bin or dish with water.
 If you have a plastic pool, you could use that.
-Go on a “treasure hunt” with your toddler to find things that can go in water.
+Go on a “treasure hunt” with your toddler to find things that can go in the water.
 You might get a tote or a bag to put the items in.
 Some items might include plastic animal toys, balls, dishes, rocks, and other items from nature.

 Have your toddler pick up one item at a time and discuss why he or she thinks the item will float in the water or sink to the bottom.
 Once you’ve made your predictions, the child can place the item in the water.
 What did you discover?
 Depending on your toddler’s age and ability to comprehend, you can explain how light, hollow things typically float, but solid, heavy things typically sink.

 What happens to water added to oil?
 Grab a shallow dish such as a casserole dish or pie pan.
 Add a couple of cups of oil to the pan.
 In a few separate small bowls, combine water with different shades of food coloring, such as red, blue, green, or yellow.
 Help your toddler suck some colored water into a pipette and squeeze it into the oil.
 Do this over and over again and watch the colorful drops turn into an interesting masterpiece.